symfony-cmf/symfony-cmf-docs/reference/configuration/menu.rst

 publish_workflow
 ~~~~~~~~~~~~~~~~

+.. versionadded:: 1.1
+    The ``publish_workflow`` option was introduced in CmfMenuBundle 1.1.

 This configures if the menu content voter for the publish workflow should be
 disabled, by default it is enabled if the :doc:`CoreBundle <../../bundles/core/index>`
 is registered, and the ``cmf_core.publish_workflow`` is enabled.